 It’s hard deciding where to begin.
 There are moments where it seems clear that Nelson is attempting to emulate Magnolia with his use of follow shots, all of which lack the dense perspective of Anderson and his visual storytelling ability.
 The film’s script has the habit of disproportionately balancing between subdued realism and deadpan witticisms, but the worst of the bunch come in subtler forms.
 His dialogue is perhaps the most baffling of the film’s substandard qualities, ranging from the awkward, cringe-inducing scene of a Middle American housewife phrasing “utterly heinous” to a deviant teen’s stilted delivery of “Ray is a prick and a narc”.

-Still, none of these match the pseudo-intellectual prattling of its central characters, a university professor (Sam Waterston) and even worse by his student (Kristen Stewart) whose segments seem less like two individuals conversing than Nelson espousing a singular bleak narrative upon the “Information Age.”
+Still, none of these match the pseudo-intellectual prattling of its central characters, a university professor (Sam Waterston) and even worse by his student (Kristen Stewart) whose segments seem less like two individuals conversing than Nelson espousing a singular bleak narrative upon the Information Age.
 Kristen Stewart, who was great in Clouds of Sils Maria, seems completely out of her element in this film.
-From the opening scene where the film milks her character’s self-pity by enforcing banal conflicts as a way to straw-man the world’s hostility or to feed her self-importance with rants on people with jobs and, for whatever reason, cellphones:
+From the opening scene where the film milks her character’s self-pity by confronting strangers and bystanders as a way to straw-man the world’s hostility, or to indulge her own dissatisfaction with the world:

 “Everyone is plugged in, blindingly inarticulate, obsessed with money, their careers.
 Stupidly, arrogantly content.
 I can’t talk to them, I fight them, I want to destroy them even.
 I crave interaction, I crave it.
 But you just can’t anymore.
 They pull their devices out for every little thing.
 To reinforce their petty, convenient notions, to decide where they’re gonna shop, what they’re gonna eat, what movies they’re going to watch.
 Everything they ingest.”